msitu/image-tiler/README.md

 ## How to make it work locally

-1. Generate your config file: `cp .env.example .env`
+1. Generate your config file: `cp server/.env.example server/.env`

 2. Setup and run container: `docker-compose up`